 San Bernardino National Forest

-High in the heart of the San Bernardino National Forest, at the edge of the high Mojave Desert, at an elevation of 3,350 feet above sea level,
+Located in between the edge of the San Bernardino National Forest and the edge of the high Mojave Desert, at an elevation of 3,350 feet above sea level,

 source: State of California

 For some 2,500 years, the Serrano (Spanish